Table of Contents

 Where the rough edges still are (April 2026)

-• Server quality varies enormously.
-A great client paired with a poorly-maintained community server is a bad experience.
-Treat MCP servers like third-party libraries: vet maintenance frequency and not just GitHub stars.
+- Server quality is all over the map.
+A great client wired to a half-abandoned community server is a bad afternoon.
+Treat MCP servers like third-party libraries.
+Vet maintenance frequency, not GitHub stars.

-• Token consumption is invisible.
-Every connected server’s tool definitions consume context window before any conversation.
-Connect 5+ chatty servers and you’ve spent meaningful budget.
+- Token consumption hides from you.
+Every connected server's tool definitions eat context window before a single message is sent.
+Wire up five chatty servers and you have already spent real budget.

-• Permissions UX is uneven across clients.
-Zed leads here; others are catching up.
-See our MCP client comparison for the per-client read.
+- Permissions UX is uneven.
+Zed leads on this.
+Others are catching up.
+Our MCP client comparison has the per-client read.

 The five-minute "should you care" test